Skincare Ingredient Series – Retinol

 - It can take a while to see results with Retinol, whether you’re using it at home of having salon anti-ageing facials.
 Be patient – it can take up to least 12 weeks for retinol to produce noticeable changes in the skin.
 It’ll be worth the wait!

-- If you’re a sun bed lover, don’t even think about using one while you’re using a retinol-based product – it can make your skin photo-sensitive.
+- If you’re a sun bed lover, don’t even think about using one while you’re using retinol. – it can make your skin photo-sensitive.

 - The same applies to sun worshippers; cover up and wear sunscreen.